Find Cheap Health Insurance Quotes in Your Area

 A single cycle of oocyte cryopreservation, the medical term for egg freezing, costs between $9,000 and $16,000, including medications.
 Most women need to undergo at least two of these cycles to bank enough eggs for multiple pregnancy attempts in the future.
 Many fertility clinics offer discounts on multiple cycles.
-Once your eggs are harvested and frozen, you’ll also pay for their storage, usually between $350 and $1,000 per year.
+Once your eggs are harvested and frozen, you’ll also pay for their storage, usually between $350 and $1,000 per year, or higher.

-Example: A hypothetical 37-year-old woman in a moderate cost-of-living part of the country decides to do two cycles of egg freezing now and will try to use the eggs to get pregnant when she’s 44.
+Example: A hypothetical 37-year-old woman in a moderate cost-of-living part of the country decides to do two cycles of egg freezing now and try to use the eggs to get pregnant when she’s 44.
 Her estimated total costs for freezing and storage will be about $25,000.
 (N.B.
-Additional costs accrue when she goes to thaw, fertilize and implant her frozen eggs; approximately $5,000 per pregnancy attempt.)
+Additional costs accrue when she goes to thaw, fertilize, and implant her frozen eggs; approximately $5,000 per pregnancy attempt.)

-How Much Will Freezing Eggs Improve Your Chance of Having a Baby?
+Does Freezing Eggs Improve Your Chance of Having a Baby?

-The baby-benefits of egg freezing depend largely on your age at the time of freezing and how long you wait before trying to conceive.
+The baby-benefits of egg freezing depend primarily on your age at the time of freezing and how long you wait before trying to conceive.
 Generally, the younger you freeze your eggs, the more viable they're considered.

 The chart below shows how egg-freezing improves the odds for women at different ages, based on an egg banking calculation tool developed by researchers at the University of North Carolina.
 (Click on the tool to compare benefits based on different lengths of time.)
-We used a seven-year time frame, which was the longest possible in the calculator, to allow for more life possibilities; such as finding a mate, or wanting siblings for children born earlier.
+We used a seven-year time frame, which was the longest possible in the calculator, to allow for more life possibilities, such as finding a partner or wanting siblings for children born earlier.

 As the chart below shows, freezing eggs sooner rather than later always improves a woman’s chances of having a baby later in life.
-But you only get real bang for your buck if you end up using those eggs to try to have a baby after your natural fertility has declined significantly.
+But you only get a real bang for your buck if you end up using those eggs to try to have a baby after your natural fertility has declined significantly.

 Our hypothetical 37-year-old pays about $850 for each additional percent chance of having a baby by age 44.
-If she financed the procedure, and paid it off over seven years with interest, her cost per percentage point increase would rise to nearly $1,400.
+If she financed the procedure and paid it off over seven years with interest, her cost per percentage point increase would rise to nearly $1,400.

 Younger women who freeze their eggs, but end up having children before age 40, may get a much smaller fertility benefit, sometimes just a few percentage points, which may make the cost of egg freezing seem less worth it.
 However, if they wait until their 40s to try to conceive, having younger eggs on ice would improve their chances much more, which might make the cost worth that benefit.

 Freezing and storing your eggs is no light decision, and chances are you’re wondering how to come up with the funds.
 If you happen to have a good chunk of money burning a hole in your savings account, spending it on egg freezing comes with opportunity costs (of course!)

-They might pay for some of the initial testing, such as blood lab work and the initial physician consultation, and some of the medications.
+They might pay for some initial testing, such as blood lab work and the initial physician consultation, and some of the medications.
 But past that, the retrieval process which requires anesthesia, and the ongoing storage costs, are on you.
 Check with your health insurance provider to see what benefits are available to you.

-Prosper Healthcare Lending and LendingClub are two examples of companies that handle many loans for fertility procedures, and can also be contacted directly.
-Programs like EggBanxx offer to match women up with fertility clinics, discount plans and financing.
-Eggbanxx promises 15 percent off the usual price charged by clinics in their network, as well as packages for one, two or three egg freezing cycles.
+Prosper Healthcare Lending and LendingClub are two examples of companies that handle many loans for fertility procedures and can also be contacted directly.
+Companies like Progyny.com offer to match women up with fertility clinics, discount plans, and financing.
+Eggbanxx promises 15% off the usual price charged by clinics in their network, as well as packages for one, two, or three egg freezing cycles.

-Crowdfunding: Those who haven’t saved up in advance could try asking family members to chip in, and some women have even tried crowdfunding on sites like GoFundMe and GiveForward where women freezing eggs (usually for medical reasons such as endometriosis or cancer) have raised as much as $8,720 for their cause.
+Crowdfunding Those who haven’t saved up in advance could try asking family members to chip in, and some women have even tried crowdfunding on sites like GoFundMe and GiveForward, where women freezing eggs (usually for medical reasons such as endometriosis or cancer) have raised as much as $8,720 for their cause.